 Current Research and Projects

 My research and practice interests include critical care nursing, quality in healthcare, student and workplace engagement and motivation, with a particularly focus on wellbeing, positive leadership and positive organisations.
-One of my current projects is investigating critical care nurse wellbeing as my PhD research programme.

 - Jarden, R., Narayanan, A., Sandham, M., Siegert, R., & Koziol-McLain, J. (2019).
 Bibliometric mapping of intensive care nurses' wellbeing: Development and application of the new iAnalysis model.
 BMC Nursing, 18(21), 1-11. doi: 10.1186/s12912-019-0343-1

 - Jarden, R., Sandham, M., Siegert, R., & Koziol-McLain, J. (2019).
 Intensive care nurse wellbeing: A systematic review.
 Australian Critical Care. doi: 10.1016/j.aucc.2018.11.068